Who We Are:

 Kids' NEWSTIME—A sample of the American children's daily newspaper that could be, first published in the early 1990's and restarted on November 4, 1995, with some interruptions afterward!
 Kids, how many newspapers can you read a day? .......
 This is today's final edition:

 * Weather...
-The National Weather Service has received reports of 1-inch hail, so far today, in Iowa’s Polk County (area of Grimes) and in Nebraska’s Antelope County (general area of Brunswick).
+The National Weather Service has received reports of 1.5-inch hail, so far today, in New York's Niagara County, in the area of Lockport.
 Check the map, kids.

 * Other earth news...
-The National Earthquake Information Center (Golden, Colorado) reports that the two highest-magnitude quakes recorded in the combined region of the Sea of Crete and the Asian mainland, earlier today, were of magnitude 4.2 in the Sea of Crete (38.1 miles from Kos, South Aegean, Greece) and 4.6 on the Asian mainland (53.6 miles from Trashi Yangtse, Bhutan).
+The National Earthquake Information Center (Golden.
+Colorado) reports that the two highest-magnitude quakes recorded in the combined region of the Mediterranean Sea and the European continent, earlier today, were of magnitude 4.3 on the European continent (3 miles from Thivai.
+Greece) and 4.2 in the Mediterranean Sea (4.9 miles from Asimion, Crete, Greece).
 (With an atlas or a globe of the Earth, kids, find these places as quickly as you can.)